Identifying Chinese Porcelain

 Since porcelain was first produced, but especially after the Song dynasty, its forms and shapes were often confined to certain shapes.
 While shapes may have had some minor variations during different dynasties or reigns, or according to the kiln which may them, deviations remained within certain limits.
 These factors assist us when we need to identify from which era or kilns porcelain items are.

-With kitchen and table wares remained more or less the same with due to their utilitarian purpose and association with the eating and drinking habits of the people.
+Kitchen and table wares remained more or less the same due to their utilitarian purpose and association with the eating and drinking habits of the people.

 Decorative items like vases, jars and ceramic containers of all sizes and forms were often subject to more change.